-As I wrote an article on how the Japanese word “Seijin (成人)” is different from “Otona (大人)” the other day, this time I will talk about the difference between “Shonen (少年)” and “Seinen (青年)”, and further the difference between “Shonen Manga (少年漫画)” and “Seinen Manga (青年漫画)”.
+As I posted an article on how “Seijin (成人)” is different in meaning from “Otona (大人)” the other day, here I will talk about the meanings of Japanese words “Shonen (少年)” and “Seinen (青年)”, and further how “Shonen Manga (少年漫画)” differs from “Seinen Manga (青年漫画)”.

-Actually, the definitions of Shonen and Seinen are indefinite and vary depending on the institution, each law and so on.
-But both Shonen and Seinen are the Japanese words for young males.
+Actually, the definitions of the words Shonen and Seinen are indefinite and vary depending on the institution, each law, and so on.
+But both Shonen and Seinen are Japanese words for young males.

 Seinen are youths (particularly males) from late teens to 20s.
-But in the case of emphasizing their youthfulness, its definition also includes people in 30s.
+But in the case of putting emphasis on youthfulness, its definition even includes people in the 30s.

 Shonen Manga vs Seinen Manga

-When it comes to the difference between “Shonen Manga (少年漫画)” or “Shonen-Shi (少年誌)” and “Seinen Manga (青年漫画)” or “Seinen-Shi (青年誌)”, this article on Manga-Gai says that as the names indicate,
+As for the difference between “Shonen Manga (少年漫画)” or “Shonen-Shi (少年誌)” and “Seinen Manga (青年漫画)” or “Seinen-Shi (青年誌)”, this article on the Japanese site “Manga-Gai” says that as their names indicate,

 Shonen Manga (少年漫画)